FAITH MARCH 2013

 Faith March 2012: I put myself in God’s hands and made my first horse and wagon mission.
 This blog covers it in photos, journal entries, and videos.
 It wasn’t planed to last 40 days and nights but it just came out that way.
 From farm-to-town and town-to-town, I spoke with a great many people.
 I was greatly inspired, and so were they.
 Please read my, SEVEN FLYERS!
 They are important.
 Enjoy the journal, photos, and videos.
 Be inspired.
 Tell your friends.
 Thank you, and God bless!

 Faith March 2013: I made my second horse and wagon mission.
 I hadn’t planned it to last 73 days and nights but it just came out that way.
 This time I handed out my, ACTION PLAN FOR SMALL TOWN AMERICA.
 I wrote it with help from a retired Navy SEAL who I met on my first Faith March.
 It was very well received.
 You can read it here: ACTION PLAN Also, enjoy the journal, photos, and videos.
 Be inspired.
 Tell your friends.
-The journal link is above (FAITH MARCH 2013).
 Thank you and God bless!

 2014-2016: I wrote my booklet AMERICA’S FAITH FRONTIER based on the perspective God had given me over the course of my travels.
 I then spent the following three years (2017-2020) going out on weekends, towing my horse by trailer to different towns where we walked the streets, gave rides to countless children (always with parents present), spoke with many people, and handed out my booklet.
 It hasn’t been easy financially but I’ve paid for all my mission work out-of-pocket except for once when I ran out of money on the trail and my old hometown friends quickly raised $700 dollars to get me through.
 May God bless them!
-Outside that, I refused to take money.
-Out on the trail, strangers were feeding me, giving me places to camp, and just heaping kindness on me.
+Outside that, I refused to take money although during my Faith Marches some people insisted on giving small donations for which I was always grateful.
+Also during my time on the trail, strangers were feeding me, giving me places to camp, and just heaping kindness on me.
 May God bless them!
 Please read, AMERICA’S FAITH FRONTIER.
 It’s 100% free in my website.
 A quick and easy read that’s packed full of inspiration.
 People are reading it online around the world.

 2020 to Present: I am pouring myself into a new book.
 A faith based fiction.
 A family in the wild, fighting the good fight.
-No politics, no crutches of violence or sex.
-Just a real good story.
 A trilogy, each book about 350 pages.
 I’m halfway through the third book and hope to have it completed in a year.
-I will then publish the trilogy and market it along with my book about my journey on the Lewis and Clark trail.
-Not looking to make any money.
-I'm far from rich but, I am very grateful because I have enough to not worry about making money and paying bills.
-And this allows me to purse my objective, to inspire folks!
+I will then make it available along with my book about my journey on the Lewis and Clark trail.
+Edit note: I have completed my book.
+It is available below.
+It's a trilogy and all three books are 100% free for you to read!

 Thank you, and may God bless you!